magbw/web_scraping_workshop/content/7-python_scraping.md

 for i in range(1,len(inspirational_soup)):
     inspirational_quotes.append(inspirational_soup[i].text)

+print(inspirational_quotes)

 ```
+We have scrapped all the quotes with the tag 'inspirational'.

 Sometimes we might need to interact with the webpage.
 This could be to click the next button, or we might want to search for a particular item.
 In these cases we need to programatically interact with the webpage, this is where selenium comes in handy.